> Oregon Dept. of Forestry - Public Affairs Office disseminated the

 > California.

-> Since a change in the panel's membership last year, commissioners have
+> Since a change in the panel's membership last year,

 > blocked grooming of heavily used snowmobile trails near Lake Tahoe;